SoonerCare Renewals Are Back

 Members should take time to think about their health care needs and plan in case their SoonerCare coverage ends.

-If your account information is not current, your SoonerCare coverage may end when renewals begin.
+If your account information was not current, your SoonerCare coverage could have ended when renewals began.
 Please update your account to reflect changes in any of the following: